nessieisreal/nessie-javascript-sdk/README.md

 	});
 });
 ```
-Each Nessie client method each returns an object which provides access to data for your desired use.
+Each Nessie client method returns an object which provides access to data for your desired use.
 ```javascript
 function accountDemo (apikey, account) {
 	console.log('Account Demo');